etclabscore/go-orphan-tracker/README.md

 - `offset` This query parameter offsets the transactions returned.
 Its value should be an integer.
 Default is `0`.

 - `include_headers` This query parameter enables/disables the inclusion of related headers in the response.
 Headers are included by default.
 To disable, use `?include_headers=false`.

+- `raw_sql` This query parameter enables the caller to execute arbitrary SQL queries.
+  :warning: This query parameter precludes any other query parameters.
+Any other query parameters will be ignored.